+Paraprofessional Employees

+Plan Status: Closed to new hires

+Plan Year: July 1 through June 30

+Normal retirement:

-Plan Status: Ongoing Plan Year: July 1 through June 30 Normal retirement: Eligibility requirement The earliest of the following conditions: (1) attainment of age 65 and completion of 10 Years of Credited Service; (2) attainment of age 62 and completion of 25 Years of Credited Service; or (3) the Rule of 85.
+Eligibility requirement The earliest of the following conditions:

+(1) attainment of age 65 and completion of 10 Years of Credited Service;

+(2) attainment of age 62 and completion of 25 Years of Credited Service; or

+(3) the Rule of 85.

 Amount 2.2% of the employee's final average salary multiplied by the number of years and full months of his or her Credited Service, not to exceed 70% of the employee's final average salary.
 Final average salary is defined as the average of salary earned during the highest 36 consecutive months of employment based upon the Plan Year prior to termination.
 Lump sum payouts of sick and vacation pay are not included in the calculation of final average salary.

+Vesting:

-Vesting: Age requirement None Service requirement 10 years Amount Monthly benefit payable at Normal Retirement.
-An employee is also 100% vested upon attainment of age 65 with five or more years of plan participation.
+Age requirement None

+Service requirement 10 years

+Amount Monthly benefit payable at Normal Retirement.

 Termination benefit Return of contributions with interest if not vested, or if vested employee does not elect to receive a retirement benefit.

 Pre-retirement death benefit: Return of employee contributions with interest

-Paraprofessional Employees

-Post-retirement death benefit: Return of employee contributions, with interest, less benefits paid.
+Paraprofessional Employees continued Post-retirement death benefit: Return of employee contributions, with interest, less benefits paid.
 Employee contributions: 6% of regular compensation.
 Contributions are no longer required after 31 years and 10 months of plan participation.
 Interest on employee contributions was credited at 4.00% per year prior to July 1, 2015.
 For the 2015 plan year, interest on employee contributions is credited at 0%.
 Effective July 1, 2016, the contributions are credited at 120% of the Federal Mid-Term rate as of July.
+Employees who terminate after becoming vested will receive interest on their contributions through their retirement date.
+Employees who terminate before becoming vested will only receive interest on their contributions through their date of termination.
 Participation: Paraprofessionals become participants in the plan upon date of hire.
 Participation is a condition of employment and participants are required to make contributions to the plan.
-Plan changes: The crediting rate on employee contributions was changed to 0% for the 2015-2016 plan year and 120% of the July Federal Mid-Term rate for the 2016-2017 and later plan years.
+Effective July 1, 2015, new hires are not eligible to participate.